-I. INTRODUCTION Numerical integration of ordinary differential equations (ODEs) is a topic which has advanced significantly with the appearance of modern computers.
-Based on classic methods like Euler, Runge-Kutta, Adams, etc., several variable-step and implicit ODE solver methods were developed (Hairer et al., 1993; Hairer and Wanner, 1991).
+I INTRODUCTION Numerical integration of ordinary differential equations (ODE's) is a topic which has advanced significantly with the appearance of modern computers.
+Based on classic methods like Euler, Runge- Kutta, Adams, etc., several variable-step and implicit ODE solver methods were developed (Hairer et al., 1993; Hairer and Wanner, 1991).
 Simultaneously, several software simulation packages have been developed implementing these algorithms.
 Among them, Matlab/Simulink (Shampine and Reichelt, 1997) is probably the most popular and one of the most efficient.
-In spite of the several differences between the mentioned ODE solver algorithms, all of them share a property: they are based on time discretization, giving a solution obtained from a difference equation system (i.e., a discrete-time model).
+In spite of the several differences between the mentioned ODE solver algorithms, all of them share a property: they are based on time discretization.
+This is, they give a solution obtained from a difference equation system (i.e. a discrete-time model) which is only defined in some discrete instants.
 A completely different approach for ODE numerical integration started to develop since the end of the 90's, in which time discretization is replaced by state variables quantization.
-As a result, the simulation models are not discrete time but discrete event.
+As a result, the simulation models are not discrete time but discrete event (in terms of the DEVS formalism (Zeigler et al., 2000)).
 The origin of this idea can be found in the definition of Quantized Systems (Zeigler and Lee, 1998).
-Quantized Systems were reformulated with the addition of hysteresis -to avoid the appearance of infinitely fast oscillations- and formalized as a numerical algorithm for ODE's by Kofman and Junco (2001), where the Quantized State Systems (QSS) and the QSS method were defined.
-The following step was the definition of the method of second order quantized state systems (QSS2) (Kofman, 2002), and then both methods were extended to the simulation of differential algebraic equations (DAEs) (Kofman, 2003) and discontinuous systems (Kofman, 2004).
+Quantized Systems were reformulated with the addition of hysteresis -to avoid the appearance of infinitely fast oscillations- and formalized as a numerical algorithm for ODE's in (Kofman and Junco, 2001), where the Quantized State Systems (QSS) and the QSS method were defined.
+The following step was the definition of the QSS2 method (Kofman, 2002), which performs a second order approximation, and then both methods were extended to the simulation of differential algebraic equations (Kofman, 2003) and discontinuous systems (Kofman, 2004).
 The discrete event nature of these methods make them particularly efficient in the last case, and a considerable reduction of computational costs with respect to the most sophisticated discrete time methods can be observed.
 Despite their simplicity, the QSS and QSS2 methods satisfy some strong stability, convergence and error bound properties, and they intrinsically exploit sparsity in a very efficient fashion.
-This paper continues the previous works by formulating the method of third order quantized state systems (QSS3) which permits improving the accuracy of QSS and QSS2 conserving their main theoretical and practical advantages.
+This paper continues the previous works by formulating a third order method, called QSS3, which permits improving the accuracy of QSS and QSS2 conserving their main theoretical and practical advantages.
 An additional advantage of QSS3 is that the choice of the quantum becomes less critical than in the lower order methods since it can be adopted in a conservative fashion without affecting considerably the number of calculations.
 After a brief introduction recalling the principles of quantization based integration, the definition of the QSS3 method will be introduced.
-Then, we shall prove that it is legitimate, i.e., that it cannot produce a Zeno-like behavior, and we shall deduce the input- output relationships of the basic components of QSS3 (quantized integrators and static functions).
-Then, after a brief discussion about the theoretical properties of QSS3, two relatively complex simulation examples will be introduced.
-II.
-QUANTIZATION BASED INTEGRATION A. QSS-Method Consider a time invariant ODE in its State Equation System (SES) representation:
+Then, we shall prove that it is legitimate, i.e., that it cannot produce a Zeno-like behavior, and we shall deduce the input-output relationships of the basic components of QSS3 (quantized integrators and static functions).
+Finally, we shall introduce a brief discussion about the theoretical properties of QSS3.
+The implementation issues and practical results were included in the companion paper (Kofman, 2005).
+There, the mentioned input-output relationships of the elementary blocks will be expressed by the corresponding DEVS atomic models that will implement the method.
+Some relatively complex examples will also show that the QSS3 method is a particularly efficient algorithm for accurate simulation of strongly discontinuous systems.
+II QUANTIZATION BASED INTEGRATION A QSS-Method Consider a time invariant ODE in its State Equation System (SES) representation: